 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's quantitative goodwill impairment test, including controls over the valuation of the reporting unit within the Outdoors & Security segment.
 These procedures also included, among others (i) testing management's process for developing the fair value estimate of the reporting unit; (ii) evaluating the appropriateness of the income and market approaches; (iii) testing the completeness and accuracy of underlying data used in the income and market approaches; and (iv) evaluating the reasonableness of significant assumptions used by management related to forecasted revenue growth rates, forecasted operating income margins, market-participant discount rate and revenue and EBITDA multiples.
-Evaluating whether the assumptions used by management were reasonable considering, as applicable, (i) the current and past performance of the reporting unit; (ii) the consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of (i) the appropriateness of the Company's income and market approaches and (ii) the reasonableness of the market-participant discount rate and revenue and EBITDA multiples.
+Evaluating management's significant assumptions related to forecasted revenue growth rates and operating income margins involved evaluating whether the assumptions used by management were reasonable considering, as applicable, (i) the current and past performance of the reporting unit: (ii) the consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of (i) the appropriateness of the Company's income and market approaches and (ii) the reasonableness of the market-participant discount rate and revenue and EBITDA multiples significant assumptions.